moledoc/moledoc/acme/README.md

 	* regex search `:/<regex_start>/,/<regex_end>/`
 * to edit the file, use `Edit` - it works with selection (see above) and has the following action options (**NOTE:** middle click):
 	* **NOTE:** to use tab in `Edit` literally type tab  and not `\t`
+	* **NOTE:** if action is used, then range can be left out.
+In that case the action is performed on the highlighted text
 	* range `Edit <lower>,<upper>`
 	* search `Edit [+-]/<regex>`
 	* line number `Edit =`